ckulasekaran/P81.62.16-KN-Website/src/post/the-kulasekaran-flying-v-kn-001-electric-guitar.md

 > Post Office Square, Boston, MA\
 > Photograph by [Kevin Trimmer][2]

 Grattitude, naturally, goes to [Steve Morrill][3] and the inimitable George Lynch for their inspiration and good-humoured indulgence.
-And to Chris Schroeder and the tireless teaching artists of the Boston Music Project: thank you for providing a stage, a reason, and a deadline dangerously close to disaster.
+And to Chris Schroeder and the tireless teaching artists of the [Boston Music Project][1]: thank you for providing a stage, a reason, and a deadline dangerously close to disaster.

 [1]: https://www.bostonmusicproject.org
 [2]: https://www.kevintrimmerphoto.com